7sergaza7/ntr/README.md

 ### Bonus Task

-It is feasible, but my priority was to complete all four assignment sections first.
+It is feasible, but my priority was to complete all four assignment sections first during the given time.